Academic Advisor Resume Examples

 Study Abroad Advisor

-- Fluency in Spanish and proficiency in French
+- Fluency in Spanish and working French

 Student Advisor